Danidfra/nostr-pet/NIP.md

 3. Use Kind 14921 for permanent history
 4. Stats decay over time without care
 5. All pet IDs use format: "blobbi-{name}"

+### ID Format
+All Blobbi IDs use the format: "blobbi-{name}"
+- Names are normalized to lowercase with hyphens
+- Special characters allowed for display names

+### Time Handling
+All timestamps are Unix timestamps (seconds since epoch)
+- Interaction times track when actions occurred
+- Care streaks calculated from daily interaction patterns

+### Validation
+All events should include required tags for their kind
+- Optional tags are validated for proper format and value ranges
+- Events with missing or invalid required tags must be rejected

+### Security
+- All events must be signed by the creator's private key
+- Pet ownership is verified through pubkey matching
+- Sensitive actions require proper authorization

+## Future Extensions

+The specification is designed to accommodate:
+- New pet types and evolution forms
+- Additional stat categories or behaviors
+- Enhanced social features and community interactions
+- Cross-client breeding with genetic inheritance
+- Advanced customization and personalization options

+---

+**Implementation Status**: ✅ Fully implemented in current codebase **Compatibility**: ✅ Compatible with existing Nostr ecosystem **Validation**: ✅ Comprehensive tag and data validation **Extensibility**: ✅ Designed for future enhancements